cisco-open/cluster-registry-controller/docs/gitops.md

-# GitOps
+# Multi-cluster cluster-registry - The GitOps way
 This guide details how to set up a GitOps based development environment for multi-cluster cluster-registry applications.
+This development set-up stores the secrets natively in the git repository, for production it is highly recommended to use one of the [ArgoCD Secret Management solution](https://argo-cd.readthedocs.io/en/stable/operator-manual/secret-management/)
 This is the high level architecture for Argo CD that will be demonstrated in this guide.

 ![GitOps architecture](img/final-arch.jpg)